JustinUrf/movie-theater/whiteboard.md

 html
 >
-forms for users to input movie type (opening day, 2 weeks, movies about to come out of rotation) form for users to input age type (children 11 < , adults 11+, seniors 60+) div that displays movie ticket prices (js logic)
+forms for users to input movie type (opening day, 2 weeks, movies about to come out of rotation)x form for users to input age type (children 11 < , adults 11+, seniors 60+)x div that displays movie ticket prices (js logic)x

 css
 >
-hidden class that does not display its contents until js logic removes hidden
+hidden class that does not display its contents until js logic removes hiddenx

 js
 >
-1 constructor function that creates new tickets?
+1 constructor function that creates new tickets?x -ticket typesx
--ticket types
--time of day, age, movie release type submit form that handles user input submissions function that gathers user input function that displays user result for pricing
+-time of day, age, movie release typex submit form that handles user input submissions function that gathers user input function that displays user result for pricing